Unless you thrive on the judgmental stares of others, you probably don’t like to get embarrassed or humiliated.

 Even the most empathetic people have laughed at things that weren’t funny to the person it was happening to.
 Not because they didn’t care but likely because they were surprised, and it triggered their nervous system to respond.
 And once the nervous system kicks in, it’s hard to stop the laughter.

 I don’t know the science behind it, but I do know that it isn’t a judgment and more of a knee-jerk, unconscious reaction.
 Similar to when you are threatened and fight or flight kicks in.
-When you are surprised by something non threatening, laugh or cry kicks in.
+When you are surprised by something non-threatening, a laugh or cry kicks in.
 It’s automatic.

 So the next time you hear someone laughing at something you did, just say “So what!” and laugh along with them.
 Life will be so much easier when you can enjoy the ride.

-Now that you have all the tools you need to never be humiliated again (riiiight…), know that almost everyone has something they are embarrassed, ashamed or humiliated about.
+Know that almost everyone has something they are embarrassed, ashamed, or humiliated about.
 You are not alone!
 Just think about that for a minute.
 What’s the difference between slipping on a banana peel in front of your friends and slipping on a banana peel with your friends?
-If you treat them as one in the same you can’t be humiliated.
+If you treat them as one and the same you can’t be humiliated.
 After all, humiliation comes when you feel you are alone in a situation.

 And if you find the sudden urge to laugh at someone else, it may be hard to stop.
 But you can say this to yourself, “That could have been me”.
 This will help to bring you back to a more compassionate place.
 But don’t feel bad if you can’t help it (just try to conceal it as best as you can!). 😉